Afghan women weep as Taliban fighters enforce university ban

 A letter shared by the spokesman for the Ministry of Higher Education, Ziaullah Hashmi, on Tuesday told private and public universities to implement the ban as soon as possible and to inform the ministry once the ban is in place.

-The move is certain to hurt efforts by the Taliban to win recognition from potential international donors at a time when Afghanistan is mired in a worsening humanitarian crisis.
+The move is certain to hurt efforts by the Taliban to win international recognition for their government and aid from potential donors at a time when Afghanistan is mired in a worsening humanitarian crisis.
 The international community has urged Taliban leaders to reopen schools and give women their right to public space.

+Qatar and Pakistan, both Muslim countries, have expressed their disappointment at the university ban and urged authorities to reconsider their decision.

+Qatar played a key role in facilitating the negotiations that led to the withdrawal of U.S. forces from Afghanistan last year.
+It called on the “Afghan caretaker government” to review the ban in line with the teachings of Islam on women’s education.

 U.S. Secretary of State Antony J. Blinken said late Tuesday that no other country in the world bars women and girls from receiving an education.